apaivinen/spo-page-translation-flows/README.md

 ### Child flow - Automatic Page Translation

-This flow automates the translation of SharePoint site pages into a target language using Microsoft Translator and updates the page content, web parts, and title accordingly.
+This flow automates the translation of SharePoint site pages
+into a target language using Microsoft Translator and updates the page content,
+web parts, and title accordingly.
 It also notifies the user via Microsoft Teams when the translation is complete.

 #### Trigger - Manual HTTP Request

 - **Manual HTTP Request Trigger**
     The flow is initiated by an HTTP POST request, typically from another flow or application.
-Only authorized users specified in `AutomationAccountEmail` environmental variable can trigger it.
+Only authorized users specified in `AutomationAccountEmail` environmental variable
+    can trigger the flow.
 - **HTTP POST request contains**:
   - `Link`: URL to the SharePoint page
   - `createdBy`: User to notify